 If you ever wondered if income from mutual funds is taxable or exempt from taxes, we hope you find your answers here.

 When you sell your assets at a profit, the total profit earned is called a capital gain.
 Capital is nothing but the principal investment that was made to purchase your mutual fund units.
-Let’s look at an example to understand what capital gains mean.
+Let’s look at an example to understand what mutual funds capital gains mean.

 Let’s assume you purchased a few units of a mutual fund for Rs.
 1000.
 Your capital expenditure, in this case, is the principal amount of Rs.
 1000.
 If the fund generated a return of 10%, the value of your investment is now Rs.
 1100.
 So the capital gain on this investment is Rs.
 100. Therefore, the capital gain is total income minus the initial capital.

-Capital gains tax depends on the mutual fund scheme and the tenure of the investment.
+Capital gains tax in India depends on the mutual fund scheme and the tenure of the investment.
 Based on your choice of investments, you will have to pay short-term capital gains tax (STCG) or long term capital gains tax (LTCG).